SimonLarsen/frogbox/README.md

 ## Callbacks

-Custom callbacks can be added with the `stort.callback.Callback` object.
+Custom callbacks can be added by creating a `stort.callbacks.Callback` object.

 For instance, in the following example a callback is added to unfreeze the model's encoder after 20 epochs: